 The Strengths Of Trae Young

 Trae Young thrives in this team as the floor stretcher and lead playmaker.
 Allowing him to focus on these two traits as someone else picks up the lion share of the scoring burden will allow this Hawks team to make the leap.
 Another reliable scoring option will also help Young not go into hero-ball mode when a game seems to be escaping the Hawks.
-Defensively he’ll never be anything higher than average but he is still enough of an offensive threat that you can live with that in the right system.
+Defensively he’ll never be anything higher than average but he is still enough of an offensive threat that you can live with what he gives you on that end.